 The churches sampled included a range of different buildings, in order to generate guidance applicable to churches across the Diocese, and nationwide.

 These churches were visited and a report produced by the renowned multi-disciplinary firm Arup.
 This was updated in 2016.

 Feasibility studies were completed for a pilot group of churches, and two of the resulting projects have been implemented.

 Developed in partnership with Rickaby Thompson Associates, this project has delivered in-depth analysis of the energy use and efficiency of participating churches.

-Average consumption and carbon footprints for churches in the Diocese are estimated from Parish Annual Returns.
+Average consumption and carbon footprints for churches in the Diocese are estimated from Energy Footprint Tool results (see above).

 But there is no such thing as an average church!
 Benchmarking enables plans to be produced for individual churches according to their energy use, size, attendance and the various activities which take place there.

 A site-specific target is also set for each church’s future savings, representing its fair share of the efforts of all churches to meet the Diocese’s targets.